-DancingAll it takes is music, although games such as Just Dance 2 for Wii help kids build a repertoire of moves.
+DancingAll it takes is music, although games, such as Just Dance, or Zumba classes help kids build a repertoire of moves.

 Maybe your child can create his own game (to play alone or with others).
 These artsy ideas are physical activities, too.

 While you don't want your child to spend all her playtime in front of the TV, setting her up with some video games for kids to play will definitely get her moving (and may even inspire activity away from the TV, too).